 Plant Crafting Ideas

 Some plant crafting ideas are more obvious, such as making brooms from broomcorn and planting self-drying strawflowers for wreaths.
 Gourds have been used for making everything from ladles to birdhouses.
-But using carrots for garden plant crafts?
+Using carrots for garden plant crafts though?
 How about sunflowers?

 Making your own paper from spent tomato stems and other materials is wonderful for using plants for art.
 Even better, make note or greeting cards and paint them with your garden sourced vegetable-based watercolors.